relikd/baRSS/README.md

 `System Preferences > User > Login Items`

+### UI options

+1. If you hold down the option key and click on an article item, you can mark a single item (un-)read without opening it.

+2. To add websites without RSS feed you can use the regex converter.
+Hold down the option key in the feed edit modal and click the red regex button.
+Though, admittedly, this is for experts only.
+I still have to find a nice user-friendly way to achieve this.

 ### CLI options

 The following options have no UI equivalent and must be configured in Terminal.